 Ai-Da is a mechanical robot, she is not real and has no thoughts and feelings, but she foretells a period when trans-human biotechnology could be possible.
 Humans are confident in their position as the most powerful species on the planet, but how far do we actually want to take this power?
 To a Brave New World (Nightmare)?
 And if we use new technologies to enhance the power of the few, we had better start safeguarding the future of the many.
 History shows the treatment of the vulnerable isn’t that pretty, and arguably right now we need to be thinking much more closely about the potential for inequality and suffering that is embedded within the use of new technologies.
 Get engaged, get thoughtful, and start directing these technologies towards the benefit of all.
 And don’t forget to include the monkeys in the laboratory cages: the similarities unnerve.

-Ai-Da’s inaugural exhibition “Unsecured Futures” will launch on the 9th May – 31st May 2019 at Lady Margaret Hall and St John’s College, University of Oxford, and the Aidan Meller Gallery, Turl St, Oxford.
+Ai-Da’s inaugural exhibition “Unsecured Futures” will run from 12th – 6th July 2019 at The Barn Gallery, St John’s College, University of Oxford.
 The exhibition will showcase Ai-Da’s drawings and performance art, including a work that references, and is an homage, to Yoko Ono’s ‘Cut Piece’.
 Alongside this, emerging artists work together to create works in plastic, silver and bronze 2D and 3D, developed through AI processes and new technologies.
 Ai-Da and this exhibition are set to dazzle and entertain, but more importantly, get us to think and engage, and help us consider our world a little more closely.

 All art enquiries, email firstname.lastname@example.org.